AnyChart/docs.anychart.com/Basic_Charts_Types/Japaneese_Candlestick_Chart.md

 ### Colorizing Elements

 Let's demonstrate how to apply different colors to different data series.
-To apply the color to the exact series we need to set **.color()**.
+To apply the color to the exact series we need to set {api:anychart.core.cartesian.series.Base#color}**.color()**{api}.
 In the sample below we have 5 series with sample data and we'll color each series into different color.
 Here is the sample:

 {sample}BCT\_Japaneese-Candlestick\_Chart\_08{sample}

 In the sample below we will see how we can colorize individual points.
 We have chart with one series and predefined color for all elements.
 We will set **"Rgb(180,77,77)"** color for minimum point and **"Rgb(77,180,77)"** for the maximal one.
-As you see it is very easy to do by setting **"fallingFill()"** and **"risingFill()"** parameters for a point.
+As you see it is very easy to do by setting {api:anychart.core.cartesian.series.Candlestick#fallingFill}**fallingFill()**{api} and {api:anychart.core.cartesian.series.Candlestick#risingFill}**risingFill()**{api} parameters for a point.

 {sample}BCT\_Japaneese-Candlestick\_Chart\_09{sample}